-SoHo ("South of Houston Street") used to be an industrial area full of factories, and long before the concept of gentrification existed, the neighborhood's charm attracted the great riches that turned its buildings and streets into the birthplace of "industrial chic".
-Today, it is an area full of bars, restaurants and stores on the site of former factories: visit if you love exposed brick walls, exposed pipes and iron architecture.
+SoHo ("South of Houston Street") used to be an industrial area full of factories, and long before the concept of gentrification existed, the charm of the neighborhood attracted the great riches that turned its buildings and streets into the cradle of "industrial chic".
+Today, it is an area full of bars, restaurants and stores on the site of former factories: visit it if you love exposed brick walls, exposed pipes and iron architecture.

 I recommend you check out the best Soho tours to get a first-hand glimpse of the glamour of this unique neighborhood.